In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 Separate Names Using Text to Column Wizard

-The Text to Column Wizard is the easiest way to separate first and last names in Excel in addition to middle names.
+The Text to Column Wizard is one of the most common ways to separate first and last names in Excel as well as middle names.
 Make sure that there are empty columns next to the names you’re going to split because the full names will be split into separate columns.

-For example, you have the below dataset with full names and you want to separate the first and last names and get these into separate cells.
+For example, you have the below dataset with full names and you want to split/separate the first and last names and store them into separate cells.

 First, highlight the column of full names that you want to separate.
 Then, go to the ‘Data’ tab and click on the ‘Text to Columns’ option in the ‘Data Tools’ section.

-The Convert Text to Columns Wizard will appear.
-On the first step of the Convert Text to Columns Wizard, select the ‘Delimited’ option and click ‘Next’.
+The Convert Text to Columns Wizard will open up.
+On the first step of the Wizard, select the ‘Delimited’ option and click ‘Next’.

 In Step 2 of 3 of Convert Text to Columns Wizard, select the delimiter that separates your data, remove any other checkmarks, and click ‘Next’.
 In our case, ‘space’ separates the First and Last names, so we choose this delimiter.